 Guided hiking and nature trips

 Don’t fancy hiking in Sweden alone?
-There are some excellent guided hiking trips that take you to see some of the country’s best wilderness areas, including this guided nature hike from Stockholm, and this one-night trip to hear wolves howling in the depths of the Swedish forests.
+There are some excellent guided hiking trips that take you to see some of the country’s best wilderness areas, including this guided nature hike from Stockholm, and this overnight lakeside camping trip overnight lakeside camping trip in the depths of the Swedish forests.